ArchiveTeam/grab-site/README.md

 Usage
 ---

+First, start the dashboard with:

+`~/.local/bin/gs-server`

+and point your browser to http://127.0.0.1:29000/

+Then, start as many crawls as you want with:

 ```
 ~/.local/bin/grab-site URL
 ~/.local/bin/grab-site URL --igsets=blogs,forums
 ~/.local/bin/grab-site URL --igsets=blogs,forums --no-offsite-links
 ```

+Do this inside tmux unless they're very short crawls.

 Note: `URL` must come before the options.